 2. Redemption risk.
 Investors can also take a loss if the institution calls its issued ETNs before maturity.
 This is called call or redemption risk.
 In this case, the early redemption may result in a lower sale price than the purchase price, leading to a loss.

 3. Credit risk.
-The institution that issues the ETN impacts the credit rating of the security.
+The institution that issues the ETN impacts the credit rating of the security, which has to do with credit risk.
 If a bank experiences a drop in its credit rating, so will the ETN.
 That leads to a loss of value, regardless of the market index it tracks.

 ETN vs. ETF: What’s the Difference?